TalonFloof/Deluge/SHADER COMPATIBILITY.md

 > ## Sildur's Vibrant Shaders
 > Sildur's Vibrant Shaders works really well with Deluge!
 Enable Default Skybox, set Clouds to Off, and disable Rain Drops.

+> ## Complementary/Rethinking Voxels
+> Although it is possible to get clouds to render by making the sun/moon style "Reimagined", there is one issue that might affect your experience with Deluge.
+> On events with custom fog, the shader rain fog will hide the skybox, making clouds not show up.
+If you don't mind this, then everything else works just fine, otherwise don't use these shaders.